These 9 states have the chance to protect abortion this election — Here's what you can do

 Lyonstock/Shutterstock

-The Montana state Supreme Court recently overturned a decision by the Republican state attorney general that would have blocked a ballot initiative to protect abortion, instead allowing it to move forward.
+The Montana state Supreme Court earlier this year overturned a decision by the Republican state attorney general that would have blocked a ballot initiative to protect abortion, instead allowing it to move forward.
+The measure reached enough signatures to be put on the ballot in June.

 instagram @ProtectOurRights2024

-One year after Republican Gov. Jim Pillen signed a 12-week ban, the Right to Abortion amendment would the care until viability.
-To get on the ballot, valid signatures from 10 percent of the registered voters in the state are required, as well as signatures from 5 percent of the registered voters in 38 of Nebraska’s 93 counties.
-To sign, visit Protect Our Rights.
+One year after Republican Gov. Jim Pillen signed a 12-week ban, the Right to Abortion amendment would protect the care until viability.
+To get on the ballot, activists had to collect signatures from at least 10 percent of registered voters in the state, as well as signatures from 5 percent of the registered voters in 38 of Nebraska’s 93 counties.

 Trevor Bexon/Shutterstock